LoginRadius/documentation/documentation/docs/customer-intelligence/overview.md

 > LoginRadius uses details like user agent, provider, IP, language, host, date, and time to display device, browser, and provider engagement.
 For other sections, the Admin Console uses user profiles to show data based on login activity (e.g., last login dates).

 ## Comparative-analysis
-In this <a href = https://adminconsole.loginradius.com/insights/comparative-analytics/month-comparision target=_blank>section</a>, the customer will see the historical analysis section provides comparative charts of the number of registrations in the selected months. you can select different months, domains, and customer accounts or customer profiles and also Compare the number of customer registrations between selected months.
+In this [section](https://adminconsole.loginradius.com/insights/comparative-analytics/month-comparision), the customer will see the historical analysis section provides comparative charts of the number of registrations in the selected months. you can select different months, domains, and customer accounts or customer profiles and also Compare the number of customer registrations between selected months.

 > ## Data Collection Method:
 > LoginRadius uses user profiles to compare records month-to-month.